OctopusDeployLabs/SpaceCloner/README.md

 - As a user, I want to clone a set of projects to a test instance to [verify an upgrade](docs/UseCase-CopyToTestInstance.md).
 - As a user, I have a set of "parent" projects.
 I clone from that project when I need to create a new project.
 However, when the process on the "parent" project is updated, I would like to [update the existing "child" projects](docs/UseCase-ParentChildProjects.md).
 - As a user, I would like to copy my projects from [self-hosted Octopus to Octopus Cloud](docs/UseCase-MigrateFromSelfHostedToCloud.md).
+- As a user, I would like to [create a copy an existing variable set in the same space](docs/UseCase-CopyLibraryVariableSet.md).

 ## Possible but not recommended
 - As a user, I want to merge multiple Octopus Deploy instances into the same space on a new instance.
 That scenario, merging multiple disparate instances into one massive space, is not recommended.
 The chance of overwriting something meaningful is very high.
 Just like steering a car with your knees, while possible, it is not recommended.